 Who Should Use the Philips Alice NightOne?

 The Philips Alice NightOne is a good option for people who suspect they may have sleep apnea but don’t want to participate in a lab-based sleep study.
 While overnight polysomnography at a sleep clinic remains the benchmark for accurately diagnosing sleep apnea, it can be expensive and inconvenient, and some people have difficulty sleeping in a clinical setting.

 The Alice NightOne is approved by the Department of Transportation for use by commercial truck drivers who meet certain diagnostic criteria and are required to test for sleep apnea as part of their physical exam.
 However, it is not approved by the Federal Aviation Administration (FAA) as a sleep apnea testing device for pilots.

 Pros and Cons of the Philips Alice NightOne

 The Philips Alice NightOne offers several benefits for people seeking a convenient at-home sleep apnea test.

 - Affordable: This device costs significantly less than a typical overnight sleep study, and the kit includes test results that have been reviewed by a board-certified sleep doctor.

 - Minimally invasive: There are only three components you need to wear during the study: a nasal cannula, a pulse oximeter over your finger, and an effort belt around your chest.
 The sensor lights alert you if a component isn’t fit or connected correctly, and the Good Study Indicator lets you know if enough data was collected.

-- Fast turnaround: Singular Sleep typically ships the device within two to three business days.
+- Fast turnaround: Devices typically ship within two to three business days.
 You’ll generally receive your results about two to four business days after the test is returned.

 Though the Alice NightOne is more convenient than a traditional sleep study, it has certain limitations and isn’t a great fit for every scenario.